 Benefits of PIVOT Coaching for Individuals

 - Get your faltering relationships back on track

 - Discover and understand your most common relational attachment style (you have more than one)

 - Explore and identify what you want and need in your relationships.

 - Increase your emotional intelligence (to reduce the drama and trauma).
 Learn how to find your voice and ask for what you need when needed.

 - Understand how to resolve conflict without hurting yourself and others.

-- Normalize your cortisol levels to create less stress.
+- Normalize your cortisol levels to create less stress and increase your joy

 - Have more time for self-care, build self-esteem and boost self-awareness.

 - Develop a parenting plan unique for your family.